qbancoffee/ftdi_jtag_programmer/README.md

 ```bash
 ./prog_cpld -v -c samx4.svf
 ```
-"samx4.svf" is the [SVF](https://en.wikipedia.org/wiki/Serial_Vector_Format) file produced for the CPLD in the SAMx4 PCB.

-You'll see lots of stuff scrolling and if successfuly you'll see a maessage that reads.
+You'll see lots of stuff scrolling and if successful, you'll see a maessage that reads.

 "<<< All TDO outputs matched to the expected values! >>>"